 Submissions are welcomed at all times from varied disciplines, in any medium, format, and language, provided they conform to the directions listed below.
+We also advise potential contributors to read our homepage description and look through our previous issues (also browsable by cover and index) before submitting.

 Submit via email directly to firstname.lastname@example.org